The Role Of Chelation In Superficial Siderosis

-There is some confusion when it comes to understanding Ferriprox and superficial siderosis.
-Ferripriox (Deferiprone) is a prescription drug whose primary purpose is treating people who have transfusional iron overload due to Thalassemia syndromes.¹ Deferiprone was designed to bind to iron and remove it in a process called Chelation therapy.
+There is some confusion when it comes to understanding chelation therapy and superficial siderosis.
+Deferiprone (Brand name Ferriprox) is a prescription medication whose primary purpose is treating people who have transfusional iron overload due to Thalassemia syndrome or Sickle Cell.¹ Deferiprone was designed to bind to iron in the bloodstream and remove it in a process called Chelation therapy.

 Superficial siderosis patients do not have too much iron in their bloodstream.

-They have iron deposits (hemosiderin) stuck to areas of their brain (most often the cerebellum or spinal cord) that forms as the result of blood infiltrating into their central nervous system from a trauma.
-An accident, surgery, stroke, etc., but somehow blood was introduced into their spinal fluid.
+They have iron deposits (hemosiderin) stuck to surface areas of their brain (most often the cerebellum) and spine that build due to blood infiltrating into their central nervous system.
+An accident, surgery, stroke, or another event allowed blood into their spinal fluid.
 The average person will naturally absorb and remove this blood.
-A rare few people will not be able to remove it.
-Free-iron is toxic to nerve function and ultimately tissue damage.
+However, a rare few people will not be able to clear it.
+Free-iron is toxic to nerve function and the underlying neural tissue.

 There are many other prescription iron chelation medications on the market.
-Studies have shown Ferriprox as the only prescription drug (at this time) with the ability to cross the blood-brain barrier and enter the cerebrospinal fluid so has a chance at removing iron.
+However, studies have demonstrated deferiprone is the only prescription chelator (at this time) with the ability to cross the blood-brain barrier and enter the cerebrospinal fluid, so it has a chance at removing iron.

 Will Ferriprox Make Me Feel Better?

 Honestly?
 Many superficial siderosis patients will tell you it doesn’t make you feel better.
 Some feel it does.
-In Gary’s case, he experienced increased fatigue once he had been on chelation therapy for a while.
+In Gary’s case, he experienced increased Overview Fatigue is one of the most common symptoms in mid-l...
+More once he had been on chelation therapy for a while.
 If you let yourself become too anemic chronic exhaustion is a common complaint.

 Why do you feel so tired when you take Ferriprox?

-Gary follows a reduced iron diet five days a week while taking his medication, and cycles off the Ferriprox two days a week.
-On his medication off days, he loads up on iron-rich foods, so he doesn’t become too anemic.
-Even by following this schedule there has been no escaping the fatigue or always staying slightly anemic.
+Gary follows a reduced iron diet five days a week while taking his medication and cycles off the deferiprone two days a week.
+He loads up on iron-rich foods on his medication off days, so he doesn’t become too anemic.
+However, even by following this schedule, there has been no escaping the fatigue or staying slightly anemic.

 Will Ferriprox Cure Me?

 It takes years for hemosiderin deposits to show any signs of reduction.
-Some lucky patients have had all iron disappear after three-five years.
-A few show a significant reduction or at the very least no increase.
-Some people, unfortunately, show no change.
-There are no answers, as of yet, why it works for some and fails for others.
+Some patients have had their iron reduced after three-five years or, at the very least, no increase.
+A few reports have been received on the success of removing the iron found on their brain after ten or more years.
+Some people, unfortunately, will show no change.
+There are no answers to why it works for some and fails for others.

 Taking a chance

 Why even try Ferriprox?
 We say why not.
-The decision to start Ferriprox (deferiprone) comes down to the quality of life.
+The decision to start deferiprone comes down to the quality of life.
 How do you see your future?
 We aren’t young (we’re grandparents), but we are a long way from giving up on life.
 It is our choice to be as proactive as we possibly can.
 The odds are not in our favor if we choose to do nothing.
-Win, lose or draw we want to fight superficial siderosis.
+Win, lose or draw; we want to fight superficial siderosis.